Summit of Snowdon , Anglesey and Snowdonia © Visit Wales

 Tailor-made walking holidays with luggage transfer

 'Wales Walking Holidays' tours can be tailor-made whether you want a short break or a lengthy stay.
-Most noteworthy, you can start on any day of the week.
-Due to our speciality, we can incorporate rest days into the route.
-2019 has been designated by Visit Wales as "The Year of Discovery".
-What better time to come and discover this unique land, blessed with beautiful coastline and majestic mountains - high in adventure.
+Most noteworthy, you can start on any day of the week and we can incorporate rest days into the route.

 How to Get to Wales